-This method might seem like more of a hassle than it’s worth, however there is a large benefit to using one of these cash transfer services to deposit particularly if you don’t deposit a lot!
-That benefit is, no holds on your funds.
-For example, when you deposit via credit card you’ll generally need to wait for the deposit to clear in full.
-When you deposit via Western Union or MoneyGram your funds are free and clear right from the start.
+This method might seem like more of a hassle than it’s worth, but there is a benefit to using one of these cash transfer services to deposit, particularly if you don’t deposit often.
+That benefit is that there are no holds on your funds.
+For example, when you deposit via credit card you’ll generally need to wait for the deposit to clear in full, and ewallets can take up to several days to verify a person’s identity and banking information before processing an initial deposit.
+When you deposit via Western Union or MoneyGram, however, your funds are transferred immediately.

 While not all sites advertise the acceptance of Western Union or MoneyGram, nearly all poker sites do accept this deposit method.
-How it works is simple.
-First, request details from the poker site on who to send to.
-Second, head to your local supermarket or Wal-Mart with these details and enter them on a form, then submit the form along with cash.
-You’ll then be given a money transfer number or a money control number to provide to the poker site.
-Most sites will credit your account instantly once received and also give you a bonus the size of the transaction fee, making this deposit method free of fees.
+And it is rather simple.
+First, request details from the poker site as to the proper address and attention for the transfer.
+Second, head to nearly any local supermarket or Walmart with these details and enter them on a form, then submit the form along with cash.
+They will provide a money transfer number or control number to give to the poker site.
+Most sites will credit your account instantly once received and possibly even offer a bonus the same size of the transaction fee, making this deposit method free.

-Our favorite poker website accepting this method of deposit is www.IgnitionPoker.eu (previously named Bovada).
+Our favorite poker website accepting this type of deposit is www.IgnitionPoker.eu.

-An eWallet can best be described as an online bank account.
-While it is not actually a bank account it acts very much like one.
-Here you can pre-load funds via a variety of banking methods, most commonly credit cards.
-These funds are then stored in your eWallet account and can be used to deposit at poker sites accepting that eWallet.
-Also, when it comes time to cash-out you can request withdrawals to an eWallet.
-Then, use those funds at another US poker site or cash them out, usually via bank transfer or paper check.
+An ewallet can best be described as an online bank account without a traditional bank.
+It is essentially a virtual account for paperless transactions.
+A customer can pre-load funds via a variety of banking methods, most commonly credit cards.
+These funds are then stored in the ewallet account and can be used to deposit at poker sites accepting that ewallet.
+Most of those sites also allow withdrawals to that same ewallet.
+The funds in an ewallet can then be used at another US poker site or cashed out, usually via bank transfer or paper check.

 Other Deposit Methods